 Module 16: RAG Basics — Chunking and Retrieval

-Syllabus on RAG foundations — building a baseline RAG system, choosing embedding models and chunking strategies, and implementing hybrid retrieval with BM25, SPLADE, and ColBERT-style multi-vector retrieval.
+RAG foundations — build a baseline system, choose embedding models and chunking strategies, and add hybrid retrieval with BM25, SPLADE, ColBERT.

 Topics You Will Master